 1. A YOUNG woodcutter named Taro lived with his mother and father on a lonely hillside.
 All day long he chopped wood in the forest.
 Though he worked very hard, he earned very little money.
-This made him sad, for he was a thoughtful son and wanted to give his old parents everything they needed.
+This chopped: cut into pieces made him sad, for he was a thoughtful son and wanted to give his old parents everything they needed.